yangyutu/EssentialMath/README.md

 # Essentials of Mathematical Methods
 ## About
 This repo contains my online evolving book **Essentials of Mathematical Methods: Foundations, Principles, and Algorithms**.
-It surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision-making**.
+This book surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision-making**.

 [中文简介](https://github.com/yangyutu/EssentialMath/blob/master/PDFRelease/introduction.pdf)